 I want to remember every minute, always, always to the end of my days

 Trains have been a part of cinema from the start.
 The Arrival of a Train at La Ciotat by The Lumiere Brothers debuted in 1896, a month after cinema was birthed.
 In the United States, the first widely successful film was The Great Train Robbery by Edwin S. Porter from 1903.
-Part of this is just that trains were the prominent form of mass transportation circa cinema’s birth, and most stories require traveling from one place to another.
+Much of this early prominence is just that trains were the prominent form of mass transportation circa cinema’s birth, and most stories require traveling from one place to another.

 I think there’s more to it than that, though.
 Trains are deeply cinematic.
 They are just the right size to capture with a movie camera whether you’re inside or outside the vehicle.
 Their sharp design features and straight paths of motion make for striking compositions.
 A moving train is the essence of power and spectacle: There’s a famous, likely apocryphal, story that viewers jumped out of their seats when they watched The Arrival of a Train at La Ciotat for fear of their lives.
 The image of a train flying down the tracks, even projected on a screen, is just that impressive.